 \begin{Proof} The proof is analogous to the proof of Theorem $4$ from \cite{MM}. \end{Proof}\\ Note that the analogical result can be obtained for other lookback options.
 The first statement provides an easy and fast numerical method, we only have to approximate the expected value by its finite equivalent.
-Hence we have
+Therefore, we have

 where $S^{(i)}(T)$ ($i=1,\ldots,M$) are independent realizations of $S(T)$ and ``$\approx$'' denotes an approximation (which reduces to the equality for $M\to\infty$).
-Note that Monte Carlo methods considered in this paper can be improved - e.g., by the variance reduction techniques \cite{zhang2020value}.
+Note that the Monte Carlo methods considered in this paper can be improved, e.g., using variance reduction techniques \cite{zhang2020value}.